-River, was closed permanently with no plan for replacement.
-At that time, about 800 scientists, engineers, and students from universities, government, and industries in Canada and around the world relied on access to its neutron beams.
-That same year, Canada's only arrangement for access to a foreign neutron source expired.
-Unless access is restored, many of Canada's programs that require neutrons will cease, while the remainder will progress at a much slower pace using only two beamlines at the lower-brightness McMaster Nuclear Reactor or using very limited access to American sources for the time that Canadians remain welcome.1 Students will miss out on the effective training experience of using neutron facilities.
-Not only is Canada's leadership in this field quickly eroding, but its long-term ability to innovate to meet its social, environmental, and economic challenges will be hindered as its researchers cease making progress on problems that require these irreplaceable tools to solve.
+the time that Canadians remain welcome.1 Students will miss out on the effective training experience of using neutron facilities.
+Not only is Canada's leadership in this field quickly eroding, but its long-term ability to innovate to meet its social, environmental, and economic challenges will be hindered as its researchers cease making progress solving problems that require these irreplaceable tools.